Jamie Finn

 Ryan & Kayla North

 Ryan and Kayla North have dedicated their careers to helping adults create environments where children feel safe, welcome, and loved.
 Through their work, they have become trusted voices for parents, professionals, churches, and educators, equipping them with the tools to foster healing and connection.
+Their commitment to empowering caregivers and strengthening families has earned them a well-deserved reputation as leaders in their field.

 As Co-Founders of One Big Happy Home, they provide resources and support, offering practical strategies and emotional guidance to help caregivers address trauma, behavior challenges, and attachment issues.
 Their approach is rooted in empathy, understanding, and evidence-based techniques, creating a space where parents can learn and grow together.

-They cohost The Empowered Parent Podcast, which offers insights and strategies to help parents navigate raising children with trauma histories.
+You can hear their thoughts on The Empowered Parent Podcast, which provides insights and strategies to help parents navigate raising children with trauma histories, as well as Better Together, a marriage podcast that offers candid conversations, practical advice, and encouragement for couples seeking to strengthen their relationship.
 Their warm and relatable style makes their podcasts go-to resources for those seeking wisdom, encouragement, and practical guidance.

 You can learn more about their work at onebighappyhome.com and follow them on social media @onebighappyhome